Experience, play and learn

 More about the building Øyraplassen 14

-Lærdalselvi - The King's River
+The Lærdal River - The King's River

-The spawning festival in October
+The Spawning Festival in October